walder/Skynet-IADS/skynet-iads-source/README_source.md

 Terrain elevation around an EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
-You can add 0-n power sources to SAM units, EW radars and command centers.
+You can add multiple power sources to SAM units, EW radars and command centers.
 Once a power source is fully damaged the Skynet IADS unit will stop working.

 Nice to know:
 Taking out the power source of a command center is a real life tactic used in SEAD (Suppression of Enemy Air Defence).

 ## Connection Nodes
 By default Skynet IADS will run without having to add connection nodes.
-You can add 0-n connection nodes to SAM units and EW radars.
+You can add multiple connection nodes to SAM sites, EW radars and command centers.

-When all the unit's connection nodes are fully damaged the unit will go in to autonomous mode.
-For a SAM unit this means it will behave in its autonomous mode setting.
+When all the unit's connection nodes are fully damaged an EW radar or SAM site will go in to autonomous mode.
+For a SAM site this means it will behave in its autonomous mode setting.
 If an EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.
+Command centers do not have an autonomous mode.

 Nice to know:
 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way you can add a single point of failure in to an IADS.